supremebloxboy/AHKFastTranslator/README.md

 ## How To Install
 1. Install AutoHotKey (https://www.autohotkey.com).
-1. Download the `AHKFastTranslator.ahk` file from this GitHub repository.
+1. Download the `AHKFastTranslator.ahk` file from this GitHub repository or the latest release.
 3. Double-click the `AHKFastTranslator.ahk` file to run the script.

 Or optionally if you don't want to install autohotkey i've included the compiled exe in the latest release

 ## Requirements